Semi-infinite highest weight categories: Some finiteness properties on Abelian categories

 \begin{proof} This is well known for modules over a ring, and the usual proof in that setting carries over almost unchanged to the locally unital case. \end{proof}

 \begin{lemma} Let $A$ be a locally unital algebra.
 Any $A$-module is isomorphic to a direct limit of finitely presented $A$-modules. \end{lemma}

-\begin{proof} As any $A$-module is the union of its finitely generated submodules, it suffices to show that any finitely generated $A$-module $V$ is finitely presented.
+\begin{proof} As any $A$-module is the union of its finitely generated submodules, it suffices to show that any finitely generated $A$-module $V$ is isomorphic to a direct limit of finitely presented modules.
 But then $V$ is a quotient of $P = A e_{i_1}\oplus\cdots\oplus A e_{i_n}$ by a submodule.
 This submodule is the union of its finitely generated submodules $W$, so we have that $V \cong P / \varinjlim W \cong \varinjlim P / W$.
 This is a direct limit of finitely presented modules. \end{proof}

 The following lemma is fundamental.
 It is the analog of ``adjointness of tensor and hom'' in the locally unital setting; see e.g. \cite[$\S$2.1]{BD} for a fuller discussion.